wemlaztdj/python-challenge/README.md

 Module 3 Challenge has two Python challenges - PyBank and PyPoll.

 Resources folders that contain the dataset, the CSV file.
-The analysis folders contain the text file that has the results.
+The analysis folders contain the results file.

 ## PyBank
+The dataset has two columns: "Date" and "Profit/Losses".

 ![example](https://github.com/wemlaztdj/python-challenge/blob/main/Screenshot/budget_data.png)

+The Python script will calculate:

-The total number of months included in the dataset
+The total number of months included in the dataset.

-The net total amount of "Profit/Losses" over the entire period
+The total net amount of "Profit/Losses" over the entire period.

-The changes in "Profit/Losses" over the entire period, and then the average of those changes
+The changes in "Profit/Losses" over the entire period, and then the average of those changes.

-The greatest increase in profits (date and amount) over the entire period
+The greatest increase in profits (date and amount) over the entire period.

-The greatest decrease in profits (date and amount) over the entire period
+The greatest decrease in profits (date and amount) over the entire period.

-export a text file with the results
+and export a text file with the results.

 ![example](https://github.com/wemlaztdj/python-challenge/blob/main/Screenshot/PyBank_analysis.png)